seatable/python-pipeline/README.md

 ## Container-Images

 These Image are built by Github Actions and pushed to Docker Hub.
-In a Seatable Deployment these images are then pulled from Docker Hub by Docker Compose.
+During a Seatable Deployment these images are then pulled from Docker Hub by Docker Compose.

 ## Scheduler